 No collections?
 This is something you have to create as you Save your projects, it’s not automatically generated for you.

-This includes the images that are available free to Cricut users, as well as the 200,000 plus images that are available to Cricut Access subscribers.
-To know which ones are part of Cricut Access, you’ll notice they each have a green flag with a small “a” in it.
+This includes the images that are available free to Cricut users.
+As well as the 200,000 plus images that are available to Cricut Access subscribers.
+To know which ones are part of Cricut Access, look for a green flag with a small “a” in it.

 One great addition in the last year or so is the constantly refining search feature that will help you find the images you’re looking for.
-Currently, you can search images by operation, single or multi-layered, project type, materials, free or saved, licensed images, and language!
+Currently, you can search images by operation, single or multi-layered, project type, materials, free or saved, downloaded, licensed images, and language!
+You can also filter by bookmarked now too!

 Text has all kinds of its own options that I’ll dedicate a separate post to, but one big thing to mention is that at the top you’ll see an All, System, and Cricut.
 If you’re trying to find the fonts that you’ve purchased in the past and are on your computer, you’ll find them under the System.